Zen Buddhist Temple of the Japanese Sōtō-shū School

 HISTORY

 Shinnyoji Temple (真如寺, lit.
-“Temple of Truth, as it is”) was founded in September 2004 by Rev. Anna Maria Shinnyo Marradi and officially recognized by Rev. Ryūshin Azuma Rōshi, formerly the 72nd Abbot of the Daijōji Monastery (大乗寺) in Kanazawa in Japan who sealed the title with a calligraphy writing upon a wooden Board (pictured left): "Shinnyoji Daijōji Italy Betsuin" which in English means, “Temple of Truth, as it is, Italian Branch of the Daijōji Monastery”.
+“Temple of Truth, as it is”) was founded in September 2004 by Rev. Anna Maria Shinnyo Marradi and officially recognized by Rev. Ryūshin Azuma Rōshi, former 72nd Abbot of the Daijōji Monastery (大乗寺) in Kanazawa in Japan who sealed the title with a calligraphy writing upon a wooden Board (pictured left): "Shinnyoji Daijōji Italy Betsuin" which in English means, “Temple of Truth, as it is, Italian Branch of the Daijōji Monastery”.
 For the 17th anniversary of Shinnyoji, Rev. Ryūshin Azuma Rōshi reinforced the link between Shinnyoji and Daijōji by calligraphing a new script.
-The translation of the calligraphy can be found here.
+See the translation of the calligraphies here.

 LINEAGE